darwin7381/dynamic-video-editor/README.md

-# Video Preview Demo
+# Dynamic Video Editor

 Add video rendering to your web apps!
-Seamlessly integrate our video renderer into your software and provide your users with video editing functionality – right in the browser.
+Seamlessly integrate video renderer into your software and provide your users with video editing functionality – right in the browser.

-This is a demo application showing how a dynamic video can be previewed in the browser using the [Preview SDK](https://creatomate.com/javascript-video-sdk).
-The code can be used as a basis for creating your own video editor applications using Creatomate's API.
+This is a dynamic video editor application that allows video preview and editing in the browser using the [Creatomate Preview SDK](https://creatomate.com/javascript-video-sdk).
+Built with Next.js and TypeScript for modern web development.

-## Demo
+## Features

-Try it out live: https://video-preview-demo.vercel.app

-The **Create Video** button is disabled in the live demo as this requires an API key.
-To run the example with your own API key, follow the instructions below.
+- Real-time video preview in browser
+- Dynamic video editing capabilities
+- Template-based video generation
+- Responsive design with modern UI
+- Built with Next.js and TypeScript

+To run this application with full functionality, you'll need a Creatomate API key.
+Follow the setup instructions below.

 ## Usage